privcelebrations/priv-celebrations-app/README.md

-Of course.
-A detailed `README.md` file is essential for any professional project.
-It serves as the main entry point for developers (including your future self) to understand, set up, and run the application.

-Here is a complete, well-structured `README.md` file for your PRIV Celebrations web application.
-You can copy this entire content into a new file named `README.md` in the root directory of your project (`/priv-celebrations-app/`).

----

 # PRIV Celebrations - Private Theatre Booking Platform

 This repository contains the complete source code for the PRIV Celebrations web application, a full-stack platform for booking and managing private theatre experiences.
 The application is built with a modern tech stack, featuring a React frontend, a Node.js/Express backend API, and a PostgreSQL database.